pavittarx/free-genai-bootcamp-2025/lang-portal/study-activities.md

 - Study Activities need to be their own interactive mini apps.
 - Study Activities should launch as a popup on the current page.
 - The popup should come as an overlay centered on the screen,
-- The popup should close if the user navigates to other pages
+- The popup should close if the user navigates to other pages.
+- The popup for activity should be above the overlay.
+- Clicking the close button should end the session.
 - The scoring mechanism is provided with the activity.

 - Study Activities will create a session on start